 Letter from the Editor

-At SF Peace and Hope we believe that the most important moment is now.
+At San Francisco Peace and Hope we believe that the most important moment is now.
 How shall we use this moment in time?
 We need to choose carefully.
 Every word, every image, every action makes an impact for ourselves and the world.
 With a creative act there is always a new beginning, always a fresh hope when a poem or painting is created.
-Emerson wrote, "Peace cannot be kept by force; it can only be achieved by understanding."
+We need wisdom, clarity and action.

+The political climate is one of the most unsettling in the history of our country.
+Politicians throw words around carelessly and dangerously.
 The fact is, words matter.
 Images matter.
 If anyone understands this, it is the poet and the artist.
 We need words and images that pave the way for evolution; words and images that can be part of history, that one hundred, two hundred, one thousand years into the future, people will look back on and be inspired.

 These are words from Dr. Victor Frankl from his book Man's Search for Meaning, about his experiences at Auschwitz during World War II.
 "Everything can be taken from a man but one thing: the last of the human freedoms — to choose one's attitude in any given set of circumstances, to choose one's own way."

 So, given all this constant change and turmoil, are peace and hope even possible?
 Evolution will ultimately tell the tale.
 Albert Einstein said, "Your imagination is your preview of life's coming attractions."
-The poets and artists in the journal have together created a vision of peace and hope.
+The poets and artists in the anthology have together created a vision of peace and hope.
 My wish is that the poetry and artwork in this journal will help you through hard times and perhaps even offer a preview of what's to come.
-Thank you to all the talented contributors to SF Peace and Hope for creating this vision…and possibility.
+Thank you to all the talented contributors to San Francisco Peace and Hope for creating this vision…and possibility.

 The Beginnings